Mahreen-Asama/MC-Login-View/README.md

 # MC-Login-View
-Login screen for any app, android studio
+Login screen/view for any app, android studio